justinchapdelaine/wolle/README.md

 For installer usage, prefer installing the Evergreen WebView2 runtime system-wide; as a fallback the installer can bundle a Fixed Version WebView2 redistributable and copy `WebView2Loader.dll` into the app folder during install.

 # wolle

+## Settings

+- Open Settings from the tray menu.
+- Run on Windows startup: toggle to add/remove Wolle from HKCU\Software\Microsoft\Windows\CurrentVersion\Run for the current user.

 It's a bunch of wolle